Home

 HALLOWED HALLS – PROTESTANT COLLEGES IN OLD CHINA, generously illustrated with both new and old photos and site plans, covers China's thirteen top universities, all founded by Protestant missionaries over the past 100 years.

 THE OLD VILLA HOTELS OF SHANGHAI features Deke's contemporary photos of both the interiors and exteriors of nine of Shanghai's old mansions, all now converted into boutique hotels.
 Published for the local market, the captions and text are in both Chinese and English.
-(Sold out)
+(SOLD OUT)

 EMIGRANTEN ADRESSBUCH.
 Originally published in Shanghai in November 1939, this small replica contains the names, local addresses, cities of origin, and occupations of thousands of German and Austrian Jews who fled to Shanghai.
-(Sold out)

 STRANGERS ALWAYS - A JEWISH FAMILY IN WARTIME SHANGHAI, by Rena Krasno.
 This is the story of the young daughter of stateless Russian Jews, growing up in a tumultuous city in the 1930-1940s.
 The Jewish Times called it: "An engrossing eyewitness account...from her diary presents a unique description of daily life of the Jewish Community, especially in the time of the Japanese occupation of Shanghai."